 Maker's Notes:

-- Candle wax blend made with a combination of and soy and FDA food-grade paraffin (over 50% soy) ingredients.
+- Candle wax blend made with a combination of soy and FDA food-grade paraffin (over 50% soy) ingredients.

 - Can be used for container candles.